dphdmn/qwertyfier/README.md

 This script is experimental and may not work with all keyboard layouts (or any, as of the moment of writing this readme).

+It is also known, that layout with shortcuts, fixed with this method may not work the same way in many programs.
+This depends on the way program checks for shortcuts, but all common system shortcuts, such as copy/paste should work properly.
+I'm still trying to find a way to fix it.

 ## What is an MSKLC file?

 An MSKLC file is a file format used by the Microsoft Keyboard Layout Creator tool to define custom keyboard layouts.
 You can compile and test your custom layouts using the MSKLC tool.